brianglass/anastasis/files/kontakion_32.md

 And addressed words full of praise to the mountain
 As they extolled the mount of Olives,
-Because it had been found worthy of such honour, Â‘Mount SinaiÂ’, they said, Â‘you have surpassed.
+Because it had been found worthy of such honour, ‘Mount Sinai’, they said, ‘you have surpassed.
 For it received the steps of Moses,
 But you, those of God himself.
 On the former was the law, but on you the grace Which both fashioned Moses and said to us,
-Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+‘I am not parting from you.
+I am with you and there is no one against you.’

 **